 Cyranojoe Productions is Joseph Cook, a stage & film combat director based out of Pasadena, California.
 Joseph choreographs, directs, and teaches theatrical fighting using safety techniques based on the Society of American Fight Directors (SAFD), with an inclination -- and a flair -- for rapier and broadsword work.

 Joseph Cook has choreographed and performed in numerous stagings of violence, from simple slapstick to 15-man Shakespearean battles, but he's been on hiatus from stage combat since finishing work with Shakespeare's "As You Like It" at the California Institute of Technology in 2005, the same year he got married and graduated from USC's prestigious Annenberg School for Communication with a Master's degree in online journalism.

-Cyranojoe Productions is currently seeking new teaching and choreography contracts.
+Cyranojoe Productions is currently on hiatus.

 In the beginning...
 Joseph's journey towards stage combat began with Caltech's NCAA Division I fencing team.
 On his way to earning a captain's star and becoming a 4-year letterman in the sport, Joseph took an eight-weekend workshop with SAFD-liscenced actor/combatant Chris DuVal.
 From there his passion for the stage and love of the sword merged inseparably.

 Over the course of TACIT's presentation of Henry V, Joseph proved so valuable to the production that he was upgraded from fight captain to co-fight director.
 He also choreographed and performed in the show's highlight battle betwixt himself and roommate Scott Van Essen -- axe and short sword for Joseph, short sword and long sword for Scott.
 (In case you're curious, Joseph won.)